folio-org/mod-template-engine/README.md

 USER folio
 ```
 Introduction of this new dependency affects this particular Docker image only and should not
 cause any compatibility issues when running the module natively.
-Should you experience any issues
-caused by these changes, feel free to report a bug.